 “I don’t know.”

-It was true.
-Grimsby was mere hours away.
-But Scorpius did not realize just how far from civilization we’d come.
+It is true.
+Grimsby is mere hours away.
+But what Scorpius does not realize is just how far from civilization we’ve come.

 “Course you can.
 Just dial the number.”

 “No. Scorpius,” I breathe.
 “Nobody’s got Muggle phones in Grimsby.
 That’s capital stuff.”

 My best friend looks puzzled for a moment, it still baffles me how quickly he forgets how the rest of the Wizarding world lives.

 “Owl?”
 He wrinkles his nose.
 “That’s so dull and messy.”

 I shrug.
 “Works for them.
 I'd tell you to apparate there and ask for help, but you don't know where it is, so...”

 Scorpius shakes his head and pulls out his quill.
 “Might as well get started on the article, then.”
 He leans back against Betty’s side.
 “Stranded on a desert road with a cat and a mad woman…”